jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ## 8.4 Member Variables

-Now, looking inside the Vec<T> class at the member variables:
+Now, looking inside the Vec&lt;T&gt; class at the member variables:
 - m_data is a pointer to the start of the array (after it has been allocated).
 Recall the close relationship between pointers and arrays.
 - m_size indicates the number of locations currently in use in the vector.
 This is exactly what the size()